California Jam: Broadcast, telecast and record releases

 Unlike other rock festivals such as Woodstock, the concert was not planned for release as a film or sound recording.
 However, the ABC television network (which was also a sponsor of the concert) broadcast several portions of the show as part of its In Concert series several months later.
 The audio portion of the show was also broadcast in stereo on FM radio stations, an early example of simulcasting.
 KLOS FM (then owned and operated by ABC) promoted and broadcast the concert around Los Angeles.

-Deep Purple's California Jam performance was the first full-length music concert film to be released and sold on video tape in the early 1980s.
+Deep Purple's California Jam performance was the first full-length music concert recording to be released and sold on video tape in the early 1980s.